XingchenLan/hello-world/README.md

 # hello-world
-some changes made in branch readme-edits
+modify some changes made in branch readme-edits

+add some contents in master